arkency/posts/posts/2017-10-19-relative-testing-vs-absolute-testing.md

 position += 1
 ```

 it would work equally well and the tests would be still passing.
-Our data would be indexed from -7 which sounds silly but for computers it works.
+Our data would be indexed from -7 which sounds silly, but for computers, it works.
 So yeah.
 What's the difference 😉 ?

 Why does the test still work?
 Because your tests are relative.
-They compare the order of written events and the read order of read events and make sure they are identical.
-Write A,B to X. Read X and get A,B.
+They compare the order of written events and the order of read events and make sure they are identical.
+Write `A, B` to `X`.
+Read `X` and get `A, B` back.

 Why did I choose to have the numbers indexed from 0?
 Because I am used to?
-Because that usually the default (in most languages).
+Because that is usually the default (in most languages).
 Because of aesthetics, I guess...

-So how can I justify this code?
+So how can I justify this `-1` in the code?

 ```ruby
 position = read_last_position || -1